The Layoff Guide

 Common Mistakes to Avoid

-• Failing to complete required job search activities
+• Failing to make required weekly job contacts

 How Long Does It Take?